 Use archive files

 While PPA and Debian packages are the most common method to install apps on Ubuntu, uncompressing zip files and manually placing the extracted files is probably the most common method to install themes and icons.
-If you’re looking all over the Internet for Ubuntu/Gnome themes you will, most of the time, simply find a zip, tar, or another kind of archive file.
-It can also be a much easier way of installing themes than typing commands, depending on your perspective.
+If you’re looking all over the Internet for Ubuntu/Gnome themes you will find a zip, tar, or another kind of archive file.
+It can also be a much easier way of installing themes than typing commands.
 All you have to do is unpack the archive.
 Go to your Home directory then press Ctrl + H to show hidden folders and files.
 If you find folders named .icons and .themes, good for you.
 If not, you will have to manually create the folders.

 Ubuntu 17.10 shadow icon theme